viorble/Lecture-Database/ch01_database_systems.md

 Data Analyst / Data Scientist | Analyze varied data to generate insights and prediction | Data analysis, statistics, SQL / programming, ML / AI, data visualization

 ---
+# When Not to Use a DBMS
+- WHen costs can not be justified: H/W, S/W, operations
+- When a DBMS may be unnecessary: simple applications, limited users
+- When a DBMS may be infeasible: embedded systems
+- When no DBMS may suffice: real-time requests, complexity of data, special operation

+---
 # Review Questions
 - What is a database
 - What is a DBMS